rchen102/TempStore/assign2/ANSWER.md

 5. We can find, `SSE` decreases as `K` increases.
 At first, the `SSE` will decrease fast, but at some point, the decrease will be small, causing an angle in the figure.
 We consider the point as elbow point.
 And the number of cluster is chosen at the point.

 ## Question3
-The specific output has been writen into file `result1.txt`

-In summary, divide the dataset into `7` clusters:
+After applying the modified kmeans, from `figure/Fig1 Before PCA.png`, we can find the elbow point is `k=7`, so divide the dataset into `7` clusters:

 Value    Count   Percent
   1       21      3.98%